 THE SHORT BIO

 Richie Kaye is a musical performer who has worked on television, on the live stage, in theaters, museums and clubs and in the subway.
 Now based in Houston, Texas, he’s performed in the U.S. and Asia.
-While focused primarily on American standards — the old favorites popular from the 1920s to the 1960s — he has also played more contemporary acoustic and electric music.

 A LITTLE BIT MORE ABOUT RICHIE